NervanaSystems/ngraph-python/ununoctium/doc/source/building_graphs.rst

 but the important thing for the user is the definition of models and frameworks for defining models.

 An operational graph is a device-independent program for performing one or more computations.
-In order to run the computations, the graph must be tranformed into a format that can be run on the desired backend.
+In order to run the computations, the graph must be transformed into a format that can be run on the desired backend.

 Expression basics